gm2552/wfd-topology-scenarios/scenarios/multi-region-active-passive/README.md

 section and make note of the endpoint with the type `writer` as this will be host field in your credentials file for the primary region.

-To create the secondary cluster, select the primary database cluster from the database list in the AWS console (this should be the cluster you just created).
+To create the secondary cluster:
+- Select the primary database cluster from the database list in the AWS console (this should be the cluster you just created).
-Click on the `Actions` drop down and then click `Add AWS region.`  Enter a name of your choice for the `Global database identifier` and then choose the region where your passive/standby clusters are located.
-For "Instance configuration", select a size in the `Memory optimized classes` class; `db.r5.large` is appropriate.
+- Click on the `Actions` drop down and then click `Add AWS region.`
+- Enter a name of your choice for the `Global database identifier` and then choose the region where your passive/standby clusters are located.
+- For `Instance configuration`, select a size in the `Memory optimized classes` class; `db.r5.large` is appropriate.
-Under `Availability & durability`, select `Create an Aurora Replica or Reader node in a different AZ.`  Under `Connectivity`, chose `Yes` for `Public access`.
+- Under `Availability & durability`, select `Create an Aurora Replica or Reader node in a different AZ.`
+- Under `Connectivity`, chose `Yes` for `Public access`.
-Under `Additional configuration`, provide an `Initial database name` such as `dinner`; you can turn off performance insights and backups as well if you wish.
+- Under `Additional configuration`, provide an `Initial database name` such as `dinner`
+- You can turn off performance insights and backups as well if you wish.
-Finally, click `Add region`.
+- Finally, click `Add region`.

 After the secondary cluster is available, go back to the RDS databases and list click on the DB identifier that has a role of `Secondard Cluster`.
-Scroll down the `Endpoints` section and make note of the endpoint with the type `writer` as this will be host field in your credentials file for the secondary region.
+- Scroll down the `Endpoints` section and make note of the endpoint with the type `writer` as this will be host field in your credentials file for the secondary region.

 Using your editor of choice, update the fields with <> placeholders in the `amazonAuroraSecondary.yaml` file in the `scenarios/multi-region-active-passive` folder of this repository with the credentials and connection information for the Postgres primary cluster.
 You will need to base64 encode each secret/credential value